best-things-to-do-in-byron-bay

 With pristine beaches to choose from, personally my favourite beach in Byron Bay is Wategos Beach.
 There’s something quite magical about it and if you time it right, you’ll be able to walk over to Little Wategos Beach on the right hand side which is almost completely secluded.
 Continue on to the right and you’ll find some awesome rock pools to swim in.

-If you’re really looking to get away from the crowds and have a car, go check out the amazing beaches in Broken Head Nature Reserve.
+If you’re really looking to get away from the crowds and have a car, go check out the secluded beaches in Broken Head Nature Reserve.
 We’ve been to Whites Beach and it kinda reminded us of the beautiful beaches in Agnes Water which is where we used to live.

-13. Hang out at the Byron Bay markets
+12. Hang out at the Byron Bay markets

 Byron-Bay-Markets